Including the vacuum energy in stellarator coil design: Results

-A final configuration for a coil set obtained is shown in Fig.(\ref{fig:energy_coils}).
-The arclength penalty $\omega_{\ell}\cF_{\ell}$ has been added to get rid of ill-parameterized curves where all the points are pushed back into one region of space, typically the low field side.
-The currents are initially set in each coil as $0.1$ MA and are kept fixed to avoid the field to vanish totally and produce a non-physical solution.
-The characteristics of the final coils are given in Table.(\ref{table:coils_summary}).
+The target surface magnetic field is well recovered, as the surface average of the normal field is in the order of $10^{-4}$ Tm$^2$.
 The magnetic energy stored in the set of coils is in the order of a few hundreds of kilo-joules.
 Note that the coils are rather well behaved in that they are separated enough not to exert strong forces on each-other.
-The minimization of the mutual-inductance terms in the energy is the underlying reason.
+This behavior may be attributed to the minimization of the mutual-inductance terms in the energy, although some more investigation is necessary to assess wether this is effectively the case.
+Indeed, the length penalty produces similar coils without explicitly controlling the spacing between the coils.
+A different magnetic configuration may be necessary for a more thorough analysis.
 Sufficient spacing of the coils is also required so that the vacuum vessel can be accessed easily and for diverse diagnostics to be inserted.
-The coils achieve a reasonable minimal distance to the surface, which is required for temperature resistance and particle exposure concerns.
-The target surface magnetic field is well recovered too, as the surface averaged of the normal field is in the order of $10^{-4}$ Tm$^2$.
+Additionally, the coils achieve a reasonable minimal distance to the surface, which is required for temperature resistance and particle exposure concerns.
+While it is difficult to make general statements about the energy's ability to control quantities such as coil-coil separation, coil-surface distance, or coil forces — due to the diverse and varied geometries of stellarators and their coils — it seems that in this particular case, the energy minimization tends to regularize these quantities.

-In addition, the Poincaré plot for the magnetic field generated by this set of coils is given in Fig.(\ref{fig:Poincare_plot}).
-The Poincaré sections are shown for 4 different angles within one field-period.
+The Poincaré plot for the magnetic field generated by this set of coils is given in Fig.(\ref{fig:Poincare_plot}).
+The Poincaré sections are shown for 3 different angles within one field-period.
 This configuration exhibits nicely nested magnetic surfaces within the target boundary.